lagom/lagom/docs/manual/guide/logging/SettingsLogger.md

 ## Using a Custom Logging Framework

 Lagom uses Logback by default, but it is possible to configure Lagom to use another logging framework, as long as there is an SLF4J adapter for it.

-To do this, the `LagomLogback` sbt plugin must be disabled using `disablePlugins`:
+If you're using Maven, you simply need to remove the logback dependency from your projects dependencies.
+If using sbt, you need to disable the `LagomLogback` plugin in your sbt project:

 @[lagom-logback-plugin-disabled](code/build-log.sbt)